South China Morning Post: Zhao Wei incident

 Questions were raised about the relationship between the publication and Chinese authorities after the SCMP was able to secure an interview with Zhao Wei, the legal assistant of human rights defender Li Heping, who was in the custody of Chinese police.
-The SCMP was able to make contact with Zhao Wei a few days after her release from prison while she was still in the custody of Chinese security forces and at a time when neither her husband nor lawyer were able to reach her.
-The interview quoted Zhao giving what was taken to be a telephone confession, including “I have come to realise that I have taken the wrong path...
+The SCMP was able to make contact with Zhao Wei a few days after her release from prison while she was still in the custody of Chinese security forces and at a time when neither her husband nor lawyer was able to reach her.
+The interview quoted Zhao giving what was taken to be a telephone confession, including "I have come to realise that I have taken the wrong path...
 I repent for what I did.
-I'm now a brand new person.”
+I'm now a brand new person."